NimbleMarkets/ollamatea/README.md

 Also note that `ollamatea.Session` methods take pointer receivers, rather than value receivers.
 This is a little different than most BubbleTea components, but eases internal state management.

 To see an example of using `ollamatea.Session`, see [the implementation](./ollamatea_chat.go) of the `ollamatea.ChatPanelModel` component described in the next session.

+### `ollamatea.EmbedSession`

+The `ollamatea.EmbedSession` exposes the [Ollama Embed API](https://github.com/ollama/ollama/blob/main/docs/api.md#generate-embeddings) call to the BubbleTea command system.
+Once it receives a `StartEmbedMsg`, it will make its request and end up with and [Ollama embedding response](https://github.com/ollama/ollama/blob/main/api/types.go#L266) or an error.
+These

 ### `ollamatea.ChatPanelModel`